Silver Prices in 2017: This Chart Shows Silver Prices Could Hit $100

 In December 2015, the Fed raised its key lending rate for the first time in a decade.
 It was a small hike, but it showed consumers how even a small increase affects mortgages, car loans, savings rates, and other forms of interest-sensitive credit.

-Naturally, Trump has big plans for igniting the U.S. economy, but that’s going to be a tough haul.
-The country is already $20.0 trillion in debt, and Trump wants to cut taxes and increase spending.
+Yes, Trump has big plans for reigniting the U.S. economy, but it’s going to be tough; the country has about $20.0 trillion in debt and a deficit of more than $600.0 billion.
+Remember, Trump’s plan for economic growth lies in cutting taxes and increased spending.

 Weak economic growth and rising interest rates could further impede the U.S. economy and send silver prices higher.